-Welcome to our strategy guide for Hanamura Temple, a Battleground in Heroes of the Storm.
-In these pages, you will find everything required to understand how it is designed, from Map Objectives to Mercenary Camps, and how to play it, from drafting to team strategy.
+Welcome to our strategy guide for Hanamura Temple, a Map in Heroes of the Storm.
+In these pages, you will find everything required to understand how it is designed and how to play it.

 Hanamura Temple's Overview

-Hanamura Temple is a 2-lane Battleground with rotational symmetry, meaning that the bottom-left zone is equal to the top-right zone and the top-left zone is equal to the bottom-right zone.
+Hanamura Temple is a 2-lane Map with rotational symmetry, meaning that the bottom-left zone is equal to the top-right zone and the top-left zone is equal to the bottom-right zone.

-Being an Overwatch-themed Battleground, the signature Objective of Hanamura Temple is a Payload that deals damage to enemy Structures once successfully escorted to its final destination.
+Being an Overwatch-themed Map, the signature Objective of Hanamura Temple is a Payload that deals damage to enemy Structures once successfully escorted to its final destination.

-On this Battleground you can also find two unique types of Mercenary Camps that are not present elsewhere: the Sentinel Camp, that is so powerful that it is the primary component of the recommended strategy for playing Hanamura Temple, and the Recon Camp, that works similarly to a Watch Tower.
+On this Map you can also find two unique types of Mercenary Camps that are not present elsewhere: the Sentinel Camp, that is so powerful that it is the primary component of the recommended strategy for playing Hanamura Temple, and the Recon Camp, that works similarly to a Watch Tower.